-Western Michigan University will go tobacco-free on September 1, and is offering support for students and employees who want to reduce their tobacco use.
+Western Michigan University is a tobacco-free campus and is offering support for students and employees who want to reduce their tobacco use.

 Researchers in the Department of Psychology are seeking volunteers to participate in a prize-based smoking cessation study.
 Volunteers must currently smoke at least five cigarettes per day, be 18 years of age or older, have been a smoker for two or more years, be interested in quitting, and not currently taking medications for smoking or nicotine replacement therapy.

 Participants earn multiple draws per day for cash prizes ranging from $1 to $100.
 Participants will come to the behavioral research lab at 2533 Wood Hall to submit breath and saliva samples.
 Samples will be collected daily (Monday through Friday) for nine days, and then just twice per week for three weeks.
 For details call (269) 387-4490 or stop by 2533 Wood Hall for an application.

 Individuals are encouraged to choose cessation support products that best suit their needs.
 If you are considering a prescription product, talk with your primary care clinician about whether it’s right for you.